Raghuveer47/elite-bet/DEPLOYMENT_FIXES.md

 ## Deployment Status
 ✅ **Production Ready** - All error scenarios handled, no blank pages possible.

+## Fix for 404 on Refresh 🔧

+### The Problem
+After refreshing the page in production, you might see a `404: NOT_FOUND` error.
+This happens because the hosting provider doesn't know about your React Router routes.

+### The Solution
+Configuration files have been added for all major hosting providers:

+1. **Vercel** - `vercel.json`
+   - Automatically redirects all routes to `index.html`
+   - Enables client-side routing

+2. **Netlify** - `netlify.toml`
+   - Configures redirects and security headers
+   - Handles SPA routing properly

+3. **Cloudflare Pages** - `public/_redirects`
+   - Redirects all routes to index.html
+   - Works with Cloudflare's edge network

+### After Deploying
+1. **For Vercel**: The configuration is automatic
+2. **For Netlify**: Deploy normally, Netlify will detect the config
+3. **For Cloudflare**: The `_redirects` file will be automatically used

+### Testing After Deployment
+- ✅ Navigate to any route (e.g., `/dashboard`)
+- ✅ Refresh the page (F5 or Cmd+R)
+- ✅ Should stay on the same page, not show 404
+- ✅ All routes should work on refresh

+### If 404 Still Appears
+1. Check your hosting provider settings
+2. Ensure the config files are in the root directory
+3. Re-deploy after adding the configuration files
+4. For Vercel: Settings → General → Build & Development Settings

 ## Notifications Enabled ✨

 ### Live Notifications